LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

     is a work-in-progress to get full coverage of compilers and tests we need to exercise.

-Travis and Appveyor integrate seamlessly with GitHub.
+These tools integrate seamlessly with GitHub.
 So they will automatically (re)run RAJA builds and tests as changes are pushed to each PR branch.
+Gitlab CI execution on Livermore Computing resources has some restrictions which are described below.

 Gitlab CI support is still being developed to make it more easy to use with GitHub projects.
 The current state is described below.